usds/us-forms-system/docs/customizing-the-library/about-the-react-component-hierarhcy.md

 - *Fields* generally match the `type` attribute in a `schema` object.
 There are object fields, array fields, number fields, boolean fields, and string fields.
 Except for arrays and objects, the fields render a label (via `FieldTemplate`) and a widget.
 To specify a particular field, set the `ui:field` property to a specific field.
 - A *widget* is the html input element that accepts data from the user.
 To specify a particular widget, set the  `ui:widget` property to `text`, `email`, `checkbox`, `radio`, `select`, and `textarea`.
 While there are many widgets provided by rjsf, the defaults are overwritten with these versions.

-The only React component you need to manually render in your application is the `Form` component.
+The `Form` component is the only React component that you need to manually render in your application.
 All other components are automatically determined based on the form config.
-For more information about how to include the `Form` component in your application, read about the [required files needed](../getting-started/installing-the-us-forms-system-in-an-existing-application#create-required-files).
+For more information, see "[Create required files](../getting-started/installing-the-us-forms-system-in-an-existing-application#create-required-files)."

 ##### Example schema: `string` object